East African Community: The Summit

 The Summit consists of the heads of state of each individual member country.
 The Summit gives "strategic direction towards the realisation of the goal and objectives of the Community," and convenes once per year, with additional meetings at request of any member of the Summit.
 The Summit's decisions are arrived at by consensus.
 The Chairperson of the Summit's tenure is one year and is in rotation from among the partner states.
 At Summit meetings, the Summit reviews annual progress reports and other reports from the Council.
 The summit appoints East African Court of Justice judges, assents to bills, and admits new member or observer states.
 The Summit may delegate many but not all of its powers to lower organs at the discretion of the Summit.
-The President of Kenya, William Ruto, serves as the current EAC Summit Chairperson.
+The President of Uganda, Yoweri Museveni, serves as the current EAC Summit Chairperson.

 The Council

 The Council consists of the Minister responsible for EAC affairs of each member State, any other Minister of the member state the member state elects; and the Attorney General of each Partner State.
 The Council meets twice a year, one time directly after the Summit and once later in the year.
 The Council can also meet at the request of the Council Chairperson or member state.
 The Council main function is to implement decisions made by the Summit.
 The Council initiates and submits Bills to the Assembly, gives directions to the Partner States, and makes regulations, issues directives, and makes recommendations to all other organs (except the Summit, the Court, and the Assembly).
 The Council also can establish Sectoral Committees from amongst its members to implement specific directives.
 Deng Alor Kuol, the Minister for East African Community Affairs in South Sudan, is the current Chairperson of the EAC Council of Ministers.
 This position of Lead Council Chairperson is elected by the Head of State, and is replaced annually.